Our Team

 she/her/hers

 Headshot of Leanna Manning, a white 35-year-old woman who is neurodivergent and lives with chronic pain.
-She is smiling facing the camera and wearing a dark sleeveless shirt.
+She is smiling facing the camera and wearing a floral coloured sweater.
+In the background, a lush green park.
 There is a vase with colourful flowers and greenery in the background.

 Leanna Manning